 Functional Keyboard Policies

-Students in all music degrees take functional keyboard, a class designed to help students develop keyboard skills necessary to perform tasks required of musicians in any of the careers they may propose.
-Students will be placed into one of three sequences, determined by their incoming keyboard facility.
+Students in all music degrees take functional keyboard, a class designed to help students develop keyboard skills necessary to perform tasks required of musicians in any of the careers they may pursue.
+Students will be placed into one of three sequences, determined by their keyboard facility at the time they entered Stetson.
 The first is a two-semester course, the second is a three-semester course, and the third is a four-semester course.
-Students must enroll in Functional Keyboard every semester that the required course in a student’s keyboard sequence is offered at Stetson until they have completed the required sequence.
+Students must enroll in Functional Keyboard every semester until they have completed the required sequence.

 Aural Training Policies